 Learn more about recent and upcoming Estuary Partnership on-the-ground habitat restoration projects!

-Louisiana Swamp Restoration Project: A 35-acre restoration project west of Clatskanie, OR that reconnected the floodplain to Westport Slough, a Columbia River tributary.
+A 35-acre restoration project west of Clatskanie, Oregon that reconnected the floodplain to Westport Slough, a Columbia River tributary.